Ceres, Victoria: History

-Ceres today
+Media

+Narrowcast dance radio station Kiss FM broadcasts to Ceres via a repeater transmitter on 87.8 FM, on a transmission power of 1-watt.

+21st century and beyond

 The town has grown since the beginning of the 21st century, although it remains a country atmosphere, including by keeping old gas lights along its main street (lit with electricity).
 A number of historical homesteads can be found in the township and surrounding hills.
 Many are constructed from locally hewn Barrabool sandstone.

 Ceres Primary School, dating from 1875, continues to operate, and had 86 students in 2013.

 The Uniting Church maintains an active congregation at their church in Wheatsheaf Street, with services held monthly in rotation with their Barrabool and Moriac churches.

 The town is home to the Theatre of the Winged Unicorn, a fringe theatre group, which operates out of the former Temperance Hall.

 Ceres is also home to the Barrabool Rural Fire Brigade which is located on 15 Wheatsheaf Street, Ceres.

 The Barrabool Cricket Club is also based in Ceres fielding four senior men's teams in the Bellarine Peninsula Cricket Association, a senior women's team in the Barwon Women's Cricket Competition and four junior teams in the Geelong Junior Cricket Association.